corex/container/README.md

 ```php
 $myClass = Container::getInstance()->make(MyClass::class);
 ```
-Type-hint will still be resolved if they are bound.
+Type-hints will be resolved if they are bound in advance.

 #### Make a class with binding and parameters.